camelinaction/camelinaction2/chapter9/pax-exam/ReadMe.md

 ### 9.6.2 Using Pax Exam to test Camel applications

-You need to build the example first **without** testing

-    mvn clean install -Dtest=false

-Then you can run the unit test that runs Pax Exam:
+Then you can run the integration test that runs Pax Exam:

-    mvn test
+    mvn integration-test

 #### Installing in existing Karaf/ServiceMix